Do you want to open external links from your blog posts in a new window?

-Why and When You Should Open External Links in a New Window?
+Why Open External Links in a New Window or Tab?

 External links are links to websites that you don’t own or control.
-Normally, if you add a link to an external website your visitors will simply leave your site by clicking on the link.
+Normally, if you add a link to an external website, then your visitors will simply leave your site by clicking on the link.

-While some user experience experts say that you should not open external links in a new window, we do not agree with that.
+While some user experience experts say that you shouldn’t open external links in a new window or tab, we don’t agree.

-For better user experience, we recommend opening external links in a new window or tab.
-This way the original web page is not lost and users can resume browsing your website by switching back.
+For a better user experience, we recommend opening external links in a new window (in older browsers) or a new tab (in modern browsers).
+This way, the original web page is not lost, and users can resume browsing your website by switching back.

-That being said, let’s take a look at how to easily open external links in a new Window in WordPress.
+That being said, let’s take a look at how to easily open external links in a new window or tab in WordPress.
+We will cover different methods so that you can choose the one that best suits you:

 Video Tutorial